ALPHAINVESTO

 Copy Trading

 A system that automatically mirrors another trader’s positions in your account.
-Requires no manual execution but offers less control and learning than following signals.
+Requires no manual execution but offers less control and learning than using our research.

 Grid Trading